deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The approval doesn't apply to VMs that can be moved by live migration, including those with no suitable node at the moment.
 Such VMs are moved by live migration as soon as a suitable node appears.

 You can grant the approval in advance, while planning the work.
 Until the node is switched to maintenance mode, the annotation has no effect.
-The module removes both annotations once the node is free, so one approval covers one maintenance of one node.
+DP removes both annotations once the node is free, so one approval covers one maintenance of one node.

-The module reacts to VM eviction from a node.
+DP reacts to VM eviction from a node.
 If eviction stopped on timeout (the [`.spec.nodeDrainTimeoutSecond`](/modules/node-manager/cr.html#nodegroup-v1-spec-nodedraintimeoutsecond) parameter of the [NodeGroup](/modules/node-manager/cr.html#nodegroup) resource, 10 minutes by default), eviction isn't retried.
 An approval granted after that doesn't trigger a restart, and you have to free the node manually.

 A restart frees the node but doesn't guarantee that the VM starts on another one right away.
 The limitation that prevents live migration usually prevents the start on another node as well.
 In that case, the VM stays in the `Pending` phase, and the `Running` condition reports the reason received from the scheduler.
 Maintenance can continue meanwhile.
 The VM starts as soon as a suitable node appears, including after the node returns to service with `d8 k uncordon`.

 The VM owner sees the same information in the `EvictionRequired` condition of the VM status.
 While the node is only being prepared for maintenance, the condition is a warning.
-Once eviction starts, the condition shows what happens to the VM: a move by live migration, a restart by the module, or a wait if the restart isn't approved.
+Once eviction starts, the condition shows what happens to the VM: a move by live migration, a restart by DP, or a wait if the restart isn't approved.

 #### Shutting down and rebooting a node with virtual machines

 Running virtual machines postpone the shutdown and reboot of their node.
-The module labels their workloads with `pod.deckhouse.io/inhibit-node-shutdown`, and Deckhouse Platform uses this label to delay the node shutdown.
-The mechanism is available in the Enterprise Edition, is described in the [`node-manager` module documentation](/modules/node-manager/), and doesn't need to be enabled.
+DP labels their workloads with `pod.deckhouse.io/inhibit-node-shutdown` and uses this label to delay the node shutdown.
+The mechanism is available in commercial DP editions, is described in the [`node-manager` module documentation](/modules/node-manager/), and doesn't need to be enabled.

 If a shutdown or reboot is requested on a node that still runs virtual machines:

 - The node shutdown is postponed for up to three days.
 - A message about the workloads holding the shutdown is periodically printed to the node console.

-On nodes where the delay mechanism works, the `GracefulShutdownPostpone` condition is always present and always has the `True` status, even when there are no virtual machines on the node and nobody requested a shutdown.
+On nodes where the delay mechanism works, the `GracefulShutdownPostpone` condition is always present.
+While the mechanism waits for a shutdown signal or holds the node, the condition has the `True` status, and once there's nothing left to hold, it switches to `False`.
 What actually happens to the node is shown by the reason in the `reason` field of this condition:

 - `WaitingForShutdownSignal`: The mechanism is active and waiting for a node shutdown request.
 - `PodsWithLabelAreRunningOnNode`: A node shutdown is requested and postponed, because virtual machines are still running on the node.
-- `NoRunningPodsWithLabel`: No virtual machines are left on the node and the shutdown continues; the condition status changes to `False`.
+- `NoRunningPodsWithLabel`: No virtual machines are left on the node, there's nothing to hold the shutdown with, and it continues.

 To check the reason, run the following command: